pojntfx/ipxe-binaries/README.md

 ## Overview

-**Tired of re-compiling iPXE just to change the embedded script?** This repository, which provides builds of iPXE with an embedded script that chainloads `/config.ipxe` relative to the TFTP server that iPXE was booted from, might be of help to you!
+**Tired of re-compiling iPXE just to change the embedded script?** This repository, which provides builds of iPXE with an embedded script that chainloads `/config.ipxe` hosted on the same next-server configured in your DHCP settings, might be of help to you!

 A release `.tar.gz` archive with the latest iPXE release is built weekly and uploaded to [GitHub releases](https://github.com/andrew-stclair/ipxe-binaries/releases).